mvolonnino/VolbeatsMusic/README.md

 ## Functionality

-As of now functionality is at 95%.
-Every Playlist can be played that is in your Playlists section with every song being selected (with a limit off first 100 songs for right now), your entire liked library of songs, and Discover Weekly playlist located in Home section.
+Every Playlist can be played and looked through, your entire liked library of songs, and Discover Weekly playlist located in Home section.
+You can set shuffle, set repeat once to continue playing next song after the song selected has finished, or set repeat twice, which will repeat current selected song.
+Seek bar works to seek to a specific part of song, and user can also adjust volume.

 **FUNCTIONALITY THAT WORKS**